rhjensen79/robert-jensen.dk/content/posts/2020-application-deployment-with-salt-and-vra/index.md

       - mkdir /mnt/Data
       - mount -a
 ```
+Note this job is pretty basic, but it does the following.

+- Installs the app
+- copied the startup_options.conf file
+- makes sure the service is running at startup, and restarts it, to read the startup_options.conf file.
+- edits fstab, to mount my NFS share, that i use for some of my containers.
+- created the local mount folder and mounts the shares, selected in fstab.

-Note this job is pretty basic.
-I will update it later, to include different versions, for different OS, and also some error handling.
+ I will probably update it later, to include different commands and settings, for different OS, and also some error handling.
 But for now, it's working, with the configs I need.

 I have also setup a schelduled job, that runs HighState every hour.
-This means, that if I change a configurations that is managed here, it wil automaticly be overwritten, when that jobs runs.
+This means, that if I change a configurations that is managed here, it wil automaticly be overwritten, when that jobs runs (or at reboot with the reactor state)
 I could also do that, a lot faster, and probably more efficient with beacons, but that is for another post :-)

 This is really nice, if you want all your VM's to stay compliant, but also something to be aware off, you you do changes, that is then reverted back every hour :-)

 Thats all I had for now.
-I hope that gave some idea, on how it's possible to use SaltStack with VRA.
+I hope that gave some idea, on how it's possible to use SaltStack with VRA, and to start to use some configuration managemt, with the VM's you have already running.

+I have included the blueprint i use below, if you want to try it yourselv.
+The only important things, is creating of the grains file (and the input variable there), and the installation of saltstack.

 ### The blueprint I used.
 ```